Colorado judge maintains charges for Dane accused in fire

 While representatives of Immigration and Customs Enforcement did not respond to questions about how the policies would affect Joergensen, a Homeland Security memo laying out the new directives says only those convicted of aggravated felonies would be considered a public safety threat requiring deportation.

-According to a prosecution motion filed Thursday, the U.S. Immigration and Customs Enforcement field director for Colorado, Kostas Patakonstantinou, told Assistant District Attorney Cynthia Kowert that Joergensen would not be deported under the new policies.
+According to a prosecution motion filed Thursday, Kostas Patakonstantinou, the U.S. Immigration and Customs Enforcement agency’s supervisory detention and deportation officer at its Durango, Colorado field office, told Assistant District Attorney Cynthia Kowert that Joergensen would not be deported under the new policies.

 Joergensen is charged with 349 counts of arson and has been held in jail for more than two and a half years.